Free Case Evaluations 714.888.4830

 In some situations, visitation rights are not enough to meet the needs of a grandchild.
 If parents are absent or unable to care for the child, grandparents may petition for guardianship in California.
 Guardianship allows non-parents to have custody of a child and even manage the child's property.

 When parents are unable to guide a child and safeguard their future opportunities, grandparents may use guardianship to assume parental responsibilities.
-Our grandparents' rights attorney in Orange County has more than 35 years of experience.
+Our grandparents' rights attorney in Orange County has more than 4 decades of experience.
 You want effective legal representation when you are working to protect the best interests of your grandchild.

 Contact The Law Offices of W. Douglas McKeague today and schedule a free and confidential case evaluation!